Fringe Benefits Tax (FBT) is a tax paid by employers on certain benefits provided to employees that are not subject to regular income tax.

-To help you meet your FBT obligations, this blog examines the essentials every employer needs to know about FBT and review every year.
+To help you meet your FBT obligations, this article examines the essentials every employer needs to know about FBT every year.

 Should you be registered for FBT?

-Generally, suppose you have employees (including directors), and you provide them with cars, car parking, entertainment (food and drink), employee discounts, loans, or reimburse private expenses.
-In that case, you are likely to be providing a fringe benefit, and your business will need to be registered for FBT.
+Generally, suppose you have employees (including directors), and you provide them with cars, car parking, entertainment (food and drink), employee discounts, loans, or reimburse private expenses, then you are likely to be providing a fringe benefit and your business will need to be registered for FBT.
+There are 13 defined Fringe Benefit categories in the FBT law.

 Should you lodge an FBT return even if no FBT is payable?